dm82m/hass-Deltasol-KM2/README.md

 - `host`: Hostname or IP address of your Resol Deltasol KM2 or DL2/DL3
 - `scan_interval` (Optional): Defines update frequency.
 Optional and in seconds.
 Defaults to 300 (5 min), minimum value is 60 (1 min).
-- `mode` (Optional): Set api mode ["km2", "dlx"].
-Defaults to "km2".
-To be able to access a DL2/DL3, set mode to "dlx".
-- `api_key` (Optional):  Only applicable if mode is set to dlx.
+- `api_key` (Optional):  Only applicable if you are using DL2/DL3 device.
 Applies the filter defined on the DL2/DL3.
-Use the id of the defined filter here.
+Use the id of the DL2/DL3 defined filter here.

 Add the following to your `configuration.yaml` file: